nnellans/terraform-guide/README.md

   - Don't forget to also include the extra aliases in the `terraform / required_providers` block (see above)
 - `provider` configuration blocks go in the Root Module ONLY, they should not exist in Child Modules

+### terraform init
+You must run `terraform init` at least once before you can run any `plan` or `apply` commands.
+The `terraform init` command is a powerful command that has 3 different purposes:
+1. Configures your Providers
+  - It looks at your Configuration Files, figures out which Providers your code uses, and then automatically downloads those Providers into the `.terraform` folder
+  - It will automatically create a lock file named `.terraform.lock.hcl`
+    - The lock file stores the exact versions of the Providers that were downloaded by `init`
+    - You should store this file in version control along with your code.
+This way everyone will use the same lock file and as a result everyone will download the same Provider versions
+    - How do you upgrade to a new Provider version?
+First, upgrade the Provider version in the `terraform.required_providers` block and then run `terraform init -upgrade`.
+This will download the new Provider and it will automatically update the `.terraform.lock.hcl` file as well
+  - Any time you add a new Provider to your code you will need to run `terraform init` again in order to download that Provider
+2. Initializes your chosen Backend
+  - Any time you change to a different Backend you will need to run `terraform init` again in order to initialize the new Backend
+3. Configures your Modules
+  - Any time you add a Module to your Configuration Files, or you change the source of an existing Module, you will need to run `terraform init` again

 ---

 # Terraform State